ewaldmire/ascender/docs/docsite/rst/administration/oauth2_token_auth.rst

     You can also request tokens using the ``/api/o/token`` endpoint by specifying ``null`` for the application type.

-Alternatively, you can :ref:`add tokens <ug_tokens_auth_create>` for users through the climber user interface, as well as configure the expiration of an access token and its associated refresh token (if applicable).
+Alternatively, you can :ref:`add tokens <ug_tokens_auth_create>` for users through the ascender user interface, as well as configure the expiration of an access token and its associated refresh token (if applicable).

 .. image:: ../common/images/configure-awx-system-misc-sys-token-expire.png